ghostsecurity/reaper/docs/how-to-hack-ghostbank.md

 # How to Hack Ghostbank with Reaper
 This tutorial will walk through hacking Ghostbank with Reaper.

+*Note: Ghostbank is not a real banking app, and the funds looted in this tutorial are not real.*

 ## Steps
 0. [Prerequisites](#0-prerequisites)
 1. [Start Reaper](#1-start-reaper)